TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 \begin{pmatrix}1\\0\\1\end{pmatrix}\mid s,t\in\mathbb{R}\right\}.
 $$

 Note the similarity to {prf:ref}`Example:SolSet:TwoLinesinR3`.
-Making the right hand side non-zero translates the plane away from the origin by adding the vector
+Making the right-hand side non-zero translates the plane away from the origin by adding the vector

 $$
 \mathbf{r}_{0}=
 \begin{pmatrix}a\\0\\0\end{pmatrix}
 $$

-to elements of the solution set of the linear system {eq}`Eq:SolSet:HomSys3D`.
+to elements of the solution set of the linear system shown in Equation {eq}`Eq:SolSet:HomSys3D`.
 This translated plane is parallel to the original one.
 You can see both these planes in {numref}`Figure %s <Fig:SolSet:TwoPlanesinR3>` for the particular case $a=7$.
 The yellow vector there is

 $$
 \mathbf{v}_{1}=